SultanSGillani/streisand/backend/src/docs/source/index.rst

-..
-JumpCut documentation master file, created by sphinx-quickstart on Sat Mar 31 16:17:46 2018.
+.. jumpcut documentation master file, created by sphinx-quickstart on Sat Mar 31 16:17:46 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to JumpCut's documentation!
+Welcome to jumpcut's documentation!
 =====================================

 .. toctree::